 Now our dogs had to listen to criticism long enough - so let's come to the things that they (and therefore of course especially you as master / mistress) can do better.

 Surely you know that meat from the Factory farming one of the biggest drivers of the Environmental problems of our time is.
 Especially the Cultivation and transport of animal feed, the Deforestation of forest areas for pasture and arable land, the Pesticide use, as well as the Methane emissions from cows are problematic from an ecological point of view.

 Ideally, therefore, you cook your dog food yourself to keep the Control ingredients and the Avoid plastic waste of the packaging.
-But there are now also Vendors like Alvarthat pack sustainable feed (e.g. regional fish/meat or feed made from purely plant-based ingredients such as oats and soy) in paper bags and specifically use natural ingredients.
-Using raw materials more efficiently want.
+However, there are now also suppliers who pack sustainable feed (e.g. regional fish/regional meat or feed made from purely vegetable ingredients such as oats and soy) in paper sacks and just very specifically natural Using raw materials more efficiently want.
 Production surpluses, for example, are avoided and only as much protein is added to the feed as the dog really needs.

 It's best to get larger packages to save on packaging waste.
 Also make sure to prefer plant-based ingredients, as these avoid the "detour animal" from factory farming.